 Once you connect, don’t just say a quick hello and forget about your network.
 Nurture those relationships and offer ways to help them.

-6. Volunteer and learn something new.
+6. Volunteer and learn new skills while unemployed.

 Volunteering is a great way to learn something new, give back, and build your network.
 Check for volunteering opportunities in your community.
 You never know who you’ll meet or what opportunities may open up from volunteering.
 Use your skills or learn something new.
 It will look great on your resume and could open doors for new opportunities.
 Volunteer by taking photos at an event, teaching people basic computer skills, or giving your time at a local animal shelter.
 Search for opportunities that can expand your skills and help your community.

 - Create a plan.

 - Review your budget.

 - Focus on investing in yourself.
 Don’t neglect the benefits of self-care.